-This site has more information on curbing available than any other website on the internet.
+This site has more information on curbing available than any similar website on the internet.

 If you don’t find the answer you are looking for, please call!

-Besides these Q&A’s, you can use the search bar in the header above ^^^ on most pages to search any term like “sealant”, “colour”, “profile” or whatever!
+Besides these Q&A’s, you can click the magnifying glass icon in the header above on most pages to search any term like “sealant”, “colour”, “profile” or whatever!

 Q. Does the curb crack?

 A. There are “good cracks” and “bad cracks” .
 The good ones happen at the control joints.
 The bad ones are between joints and sometimes open up a bit.
 This is what people mean when they ask if curb cracks.
 Yes it can crack, as all concrete does.
 Just like sidewalks, curbs almost always crack somewhere, yet they continue to perform well.
 Nevertheless, we do a lot to minimize cracking which mainly happens in the first 4 days of curing.
 The curb is supposed to crack at the “control joints” which we put every 18″.
 But sometimes it will crack between joints.
 Using the horizontal steel option keeps the cracked pieces together.
 If you water the curb during the curing process, it helps minimize curing shrinkage which is the main cause of cracks in all concrete.
 If you have some cracks develop, don’t panic!
 It does not mean that the curb will crumble into oblivion next year.
 Very rarely do new cracks develop after the first year.
 Even if cracks do appear, they can be safely ignored.
 If grass is growing into cracks, you can stop this by simply filling the crack with inexpensive caulking available at any building centre.(see Edging page) also our GUARANTEE page